o-grady/call-of-cthulhu/hunter.md

 ### Significant People

 I want to prove myself better than my brother.
 I went to fight the Great War, and all my brother did was report on the war!
 He got to stay out of harm's way and keep both of his eyes.
-The bastard was born in Arkansas and acts like he hit a triple.
+The bastard was born in Delaware and acts like he hit a triple.

 ### Phobias & Manias